 A camera is a perfect replica of the human eye in capturing an image.
 Since its invention, our viewing experience was never the same.
-It evolved and helped us explore better.
+It helped us study what we see.

 We cannot see objects as ELEVATION in the real world.
 The amount of distortion our eyes can perceive is PERSPECTIVE.
 If you are walking or driving on the road, the two parallel curbs converge at a certain point.
 The point where these parallel lines meet is the vanishing point (VP).
 Below is an example of a one-point Perspective.

 The vanishing points are in line with the horizon.
 And the horizon is always at a person’s eye level.
 When you sit or stand or go to an apex of a building, the horizon remains right at eye level.
 The point where the person stands is called the station point.
 OBSERVE the figure above.

 Above image: The scene has three (3) or more vanishing points.
 The third vanishing point gets located by drawing a straight line perpendicular to the x-horizon line.
 The vanishing points could be multiple, which is also common in aerial views.

 Anyone who wants to play geek with perspective must find the easiest way to integrate it in an illustration; otherwise, it will eat up a lot of time.
 And there are techniques to be posted in the future.

 Now, knowing that perspective is structured.
 Applying it involves manual setting up a large sheet of paper, generous space, and meticulous checking of construction lines; otherwise, the drawing will look lopsided and imprecise.
 Lines might miss the point.

 The easiest way to do perfect perspective drawing is by standing at a plain and unobstructed glass window, seeing the surroundings, as it is.
 Assume you are looking at a landscape scenery framed by this window opening.
 If you try to trace what you exactly see and draw on the glass itself, the drawing will surely be at an accurate delineation.